top of page

 • Offers that individuals hold the potential to rise to a higher plane beyond self-interest, through self-control bringing the shared other-interest into the choice process (or, it can go the other direction, have an extremely negative influence on what can be gained, if the shared other-interest is not a good, moral interest)

-• Posits that individuals need to be engaged... through overlapping memberships in organizations, clubs, groups... in evolving a moral community which works for achieving positive and pragmatic outcomes for the entire economy, for all Travelers on this Spaceship Earth
+• Posits that individuals need to be engaged... through overlapping memberships in organizations, clubs, groups at least virtually if not physically ... in evolving a moral and ethical community which works for achieving positive and pragmatic outcomes (based on sufficient reason, facts (scientific-method sourced) & ethics, for the entire economy, for all Travelers on the Spaceship Earth

 Return/Go to Metaeconomics Overview